 Tree of Life Award

 The Tree of Life Award honors an individual who has played a major or lasting role with national impact in improving the quality of life of patients and their families.
-Nominees are made by the National Patient Services committee only.
+Nominees are only made by the National Patient Services committee.

 Return of the Child Award